-CRAFTSMAN LIMITED WARRANTY
+CRAFTSMAN ONE YEAR FULL WARRANTY

-FOR ONE YEAR from the date of sale this product is warranted against defects in material or workmanship.
-WITH PROOF OF SALE a defective product will receive free repair or replacement at option of seller.
-For warranty coverage details to obtain free repair or replacement, visit the web page: www.craftsman.com/warranty
+FOR ONE YEAR from the date of purchase, this product is warranted against defects in material or workmanship.
+A defective product will receive free repair or replacement if repair is unavailable.
+For warranty coverage details or to obtain free repair or replacement, visit the web page: www.craftsman.com/warranty

 This warranty does not cover the blade, which is an expendable part that can wear out from normal use within the warranty period.
 This ONE YEAR warranty is void if this product is ever used while providing commercial services or if rented to another person.
-For 90 DAY commercial and rental terms, see the Craftsman warranty web page.
+For 90 DAY commercial and rental use terms, see the Craftsman warranty web page.
 This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.